Spring 2019 Alumni Successes

 - Writer-director Jeffrey St. Jules’ new thriller, Cinema of Sleep, started production and includes actor Getenesh Berhe in its cast.

-- Director Mike Peterson’s horror film about teens on a boat, Harpoon, was picked up by Epic Pictures at the Cannes Film Festival and profiled by Nerdist.
+- Director Rob Grant and Producer Michael Peterson’s horror film about teens on a boat, Harpoon, was picked up by Epic Pictures at the Cannes Film Festival and profiled by Nerdist.

 - Two of our producer alumni, Scythia Films’ Daniel Bekerman and Clique Pictures’ Lauren Grant, have teamed up with Santa Carla Films and distributor LevelFILM to produce the upcoming thriller, Coming Soon, as Playback (subscription) reports.